alexgubanow/icu/docs/userguide/icu4c/build.md

 LICU76UC - libicuuc.so
 ```

-Batch-ready libraries shall be copied to PDSE dataset, to use from batch.
-Dataset can be allocated with the following attributes:
+To use ICU from batch, copy the ICU libraries to a PDSE data set with the following attributes:

 ```
 Data Set Name . . . : USER.ICU.LOAD